 So where are the flaws ?
 The first is inherent with ‘frictionless’ tag scanning.
 Essentially, the principle is that the tags can be scanned by any NFC mobile without an App.
 The tags, when scanned, will direct through to a website.
 The uniquely generated code is automatically embedded in the URL which the phone uses to collect the webpage and the server checks the code behind the scenes to say whether the tag is authentic or not.
 The flaw is that most users don’t know what web page they are going to see.

 For example, a luxury brand may place an authentication NFC tag in a handbag.
 User scans the tag and gets redirected to the luxury brand’s website which says whether it’s authentic or not.
 However, the user doesn’t know what that web page looks like because they’ve never seen it before.
 So, a company making fake handbags can simply add any NFC tag redirecting to any webpage anywhere saying it’s not fake.
 User doesn’t really know the difference.

-Now, this is only going to be a problem where general users don’t know which page they are going to.
+Now, this is only going to be a problem where general users don’t know which page they are expecting to see.
 In closed loop systems such as a supply chain, the person doing the scanning might know what to expect and be ready for something that looks odd.

-The solution is ultimately that the tags are not ‘frictionless’ and require the use of an App.
-The user must download the luxury brand’s app first before scanning the tag and thus the system is substantially more secure.
+The solution to this is using the authentication tags with an App.
+The user downloads an App first before scanning the tag and thus the system is substantially more secure.
 The App can control the connection to the auth server and check any incorrect information on the tag.